umama-khanam/Secret-Access-project/README.md

 ```

 🔧 How It Works

-When a user opens localhost:3000, a password input form appears.
+-When a user opens localhost:3000, a password input form appears.

-If the entered password matches the one defined in the backend, the user is redirected to a secrets page.
+-If the entered password matches the one defined in the backend, the user is redirected to a secrets page.

-That secrets page displays content (a list of passwords) stored in secret.html.
+-That secrets page displays content (a list of passwords) stored in secret.html.

-If the password is incorrect, the form reloads without access.
+-If the password is incorrect, the form reloads without access.

 ## 🧰Built With
 Node.js